 Android Instant Apps Platform to Launch Without Installation

-Android Instant Apps allow applications for the Android platform to launch instantly and without the need for installation.
+Android Instant Apps allow applications for the Android platform to launch instantly and without installation.
 Users only need to click the link.

-Developers will need to make sure their applications are “modulated” before they can offer the service on Jelly Bean or later.
+Developers must ensure their applications are “modulated” before offering the service on Jelly Bean or later.

 Many have already called Instant App the top news of the recent Google I / O conference.
 But what will be the consequences of such an initiative?
 Let’s try to figure it out.